 Depending on the child's age and development, one, two or three naps will be provided per day for our youngest children according to their own individual schedule.
 Center staff will work with parents on the timing of naps and staff will work to maintain the routines used at home.
 Soft music and back rubs help the children relax.
 Each child is provided with his/her own crib or cot as appropriate.
 Sheets are provided by the Center and will be washed weekly or more often if necessary.
-Parents are also requested to provide a small blanket.
 Infants will be placed on their back to sleep.
-If you request that your child sleeps in a different position other than on their back, a physician's note that explains why your baby should not use a back sleeping position is required.
+If you request that your child sleeps in a different position other than on their back, a physician's note that explains why your baby should not use a back-sleeping position is required.
 Your child's crib is the safest place for sleeping and no child will be allowed to remain sleeping in swings, bouncers or car seats.